-Definition of Credit Risk: Credit risk is the risk of loss that may occur from the failure of any counterparty to make required payments in accordance with agreed terms and conditions and/or deterioration of creditworthiness.
+Definition of Credit Risk: Credit risk is the risk of loss that may occur from the failure of any counterparty to make required payments in accordance with agreed terms and conditions and/or deterioration of credit worthiness.
 Credit risk may arise from both the banking book and trading book and is managed through a framework set by policies and procedures established by the Board of Directors.
 The responsibility is clearly segregated between originator of business transaction and approver in the risk function.

-Credit approval: Board of Directors of EBL has the sole authority to approve any credit exposure and to sub delegate such authority to the Managing Director & CEO with or without authority for further sub delegation.
+Credit approval: Board of Directors of EBL has the sole authority to approve any credit exposure subject to maintaining Single Borrower Exposure limit and to delegate such authority to the Managing Director & CEO with or without authority for further sub delegation.
 We have adopted individual authority based approval structure to ensure better accountability.
-Currently, MD & CEO's lending authority is further sub delegated to Head of Credit Risk Management Division and Departmental Heads.
+Currently, MD & CEO's lending authority is further sub delegated to DMD & CRO and to Head of Credit Risk Management Division and to Departmental Heads.